- Different areas of the technology sector

 Having the right qualifications sets you up really well for a career in the technology sector.
 For jobs like interface designer and IT support technician, having an undergraduate degree is often sufficient.
 As an interface designer, you can acquire an undergraduate degree in user experience design.
 For IT support technicians, having a degree in computing and IT or similar is ideal.

 As a product manager, having a degree in marketing or business studies is a great way of preparing yourself for work.
-Alongside your degree, you can get a range of professional qualifications.
-You could become a certified product manager with a course from AIPMM, Product School and many others.
+Alongside your degree, you can get a range of professional qualifications, for example you could become a certified Product Manager.

 Some jobs in the sector require higher level qualifications.
 To be a software engineer, data scientist or software tester, you need a master’s degree in computer science, maths or statistics and work experience with software.